Ohio State University Moritz College of Law: Admissions

-For the class entering in 2024, Moritz College of Law accepted 29.4% of applicants, with 26.33% of those accepted enrolling.
-The average enrollee had a 166 LSAT score and 3.89 undergraduate GPA.
+For the class entering in 2025, Moritz College of Law accepted 24.62% of applicants, with 28.01% of those accepted enrolling.
+The average enrollee had a 168 LSAT score and 3.91 undergraduate GPA.

 Rankings and reputation

-In 2025, U.S. News & World Report ranked the Moritz College of Law's tied for 28th out of 197 for Best Law Schools.The College's Program on Dispute Resolution was named #1 in the nation with nine other programs in the top 50.
+In 2025, U.S. News & World Report ranked the Moritz College of Law's tied for 28th out of 197 for Best Law Schools.
+The College's Program on Dispute Resolution was named #1 in the nation with nine other programs in the top 50.
 Above the Law ranked the Moritz College of Law as the 41st best law school in America in 2024.

 According to professor Brian Leiter's "Scholarly Impact Score" that is based on about 500 participants and nearly 70,000 votes on paired comparisons, the Moritz College of Law faculty ranked tied for 34th in scholarly impact in 2024.
-Specifically, professor and Heck-Faust Memorial Chair in Constitutional Law, Ruth Colker, was 18th of the top 20 most-cited legal scholars between 2016 and 2020 for critical theory in focusing on society and culture to attempt to reveal, critique, and challenge power structures.

 Journals

 The Ohio State Moritz College of Law publishes five legal journals: